Gagik Yeganyan: Early life and career

 In 2015, when in office as Head of the State Migration Service, Yeganyan led the negotiations with the Federal Migration Service of the Russian Federation, which resulted in lifting the entry ban for 28,000 Armenian citizens.

 Between 2003 and 2010 he was elected and served as member of the Council of Europe Committee for Migration (CDMG), and from 2008 to 2009, as Vice President of the Bureau of the same committee.

 In December 2018, he was elected as a member of the Public Council of Armenia, Chairman of the Standing Committee on Demography and Gender.

-Gagik Yeganyan initiated and established a special shelter for asylum seekers in 2002.
+Yeganyan initiated and established a special shelter for asylum seekers in 2002.